| Instructions for Authors

 - CASE REPORTS/IDEAS AND INNOVATIONS

 - Case reports should be unique, that is, never reported or similar to previously reported cases but with unique characteristics related to location, presenting different symptoms, or using a new diagnosis or management modality.
-They should include an abstract, introduction, case or ideas, discussion, references, tables, and figures legend in that order.
-The case report and idea innovation should not exceed 5 type-written pages, 8 sheets of figures, and 15 references.
+They should include an abstract, introduction, case reports or ideas, discussion, references, tables, and figures legend in that order.
+The case report and idea innovation should not exceed 2,000 words, 8 sheets of figures, and 15 references.
 The abstracts should be unstructured and its length should not exceed 200 words.

 - Communications are interesting and instructive information for readers.
 Manuscripts should not exceed 250 words, excluding references, tables, and figures.
 They should be limited to a maximum of 3 citations and 4 figures.